-His new book, “The Extra 2%: How Wall Street Strategies Took a Major League Baseball Team from Worst to First” (ESPN Books/Ballantine), covers the Tampa Bay Rays, their journey from cellar dwellers to pennant winners and the methods they used to get there.
-The Extra 2% is a national bestseller.
+His New York Times best selling book, “The Extra 2%: How Wall Street Strategies Took a Major League Baseball Team from Worst to First” (ESPN Books/Ballantine, 2011), covers the Tampa Bay Rays, their journey from cellar dwellers to pennant winners, and the methods they used to get there.
 You can order from Amazon, Barnes and Noble, Powells, or your local independent bookstore.

 The Jonah Keri Podcast, which debuted in 2010, now resides on the Grantland Network.
 Guests have included Tim Raines, Bert Blyleven, Rob Neyer, Dan Shulman, Rickey Henderson, Evan Longoria, Michael Schur, and many other luminaries.
 You can download episodes via the Grantland Network, on iTunes.